-Removal
+Removal:

 - 1. Turn the fuel valve to the OFF position. - 2.
-Disconnect the spark plug cap, then tilt the mower to the right side, so the carburetor side is up. - 3.
-Hold the blade disc firmly, and remove the blade disc holder bolt.
+Disconnect the spark plug cap, then tilt the mower to the right side, so the fuel filler cap side is up. - Hold the blade disc firmly, and remove the blade disc holder bolt.